StanGirard/Block-Part/README.md

 - AWS Cognito: For user authentification
 - AWS S3: For stocking files such as images
 - AWS DynamoDB: For a NoSQL Database for any information that doesn't require a SQL format - TO BE DEFINED

+#### Front

+The front should be done with ReactJS.
+It is one of the most mainstream frameworks for web development and it a perfect match for this kind of websites

+We can bootstrap the project with this boilerplate: [https://github.com/StanGirard/ReactBoilerplate](https://github.com/StanGirard/ReactBoilerplate)

+#### Back

+The back should be created in either Go or NodeJS.
+- Go: Good choice because AWS Lambda functions can also use go.
+Unify our stacks for the back
+- NodeJS - Express: Unify front and back.

+We'll use NodeJS because I have more technical knowledge with it than with Go.

+We can also bootstrap the project with this boilerplate: [https://github.com/StanGirard/ExpressBoilerplate](https://github.com/StanGirard/ExpressBoilerplate)